steveshogren/hugo-blog/content/post/papers-we-love-1.md

 what I have been studying in
 [Software Foundations](https://www.cis.upenn.edu/~bcpierce/sf/current/index.html).
 Before I read this paper, the exercises in Software Foundations seemed dry and isolated from reality.
-Now, the proofs come alive as the fundamental underpinning for world-changing technologies like blockchain!
+The skill of proof writing has come alive as the fundamental underpinning for world-changing technologies like blockchain!
 Very fun stuff.